 The main signature project of the Bloody Sunday Trust remains the Museum of Free Derry.
 The Museum of Free Derry opened in 2007 in order to tell the story of what happened in the city during the period 1968 – 1972, popularly known as ‘Free Derry’, and including the civil rights era, Battle of the Bogside, Internment, Bloody Sunday and Operation Motorman.

 The story is told from the point of view of those who were most involved in and affected by these events – the Free Derry community, and the Museum is situated in the heart of where these events took place, in a once-derelict housing block in Glenfada Park, in the middle of what was the Bloody Sunday killing zone.
 Three men were shot and wounded outside this housing block, and two more - William McKinney and Jim Wray - were murdered there.
-Jim Wray was already lying on the ground, wounded and paralysed by the first burst of fire, when a Para shot him twice in the back at point blank range.
+Jim Wray was already lying on the ground, wounded and paralysed by the first burst of fire, when a soldier from the 1st Battalion of the Parachute Regiment shot him twice in the back at point blank range.
 Poignantly, he died just in front of his grandparents home.
 The museum's story is told directly by people whose lives were changed by these events.

 On Sunday 30 January 1972, as an anti-internment march in Derry drew to an end, British paratroopers attacked the marchers, shooting dead 13 unarmed civilians, six of them still legally children, and wounding another 18, one of whom subsequently died.
 This marked the end of the civil rights campaign in Northern Ireland.